Skip to content

 About me

 Hi, I'm Alfred.
-I'm a freelance AI engineer and I work with B2B SaaS teams to build AI features that actually get used.
+I'm a freelance AI product engineer and I work with B2B SaaS teams to build AI features that actually get used.

 Why work with me?

-I studied interaction design alongside software engineering.
-I don't just build features that work technically.
-I build features that fit how users actually think.
+UX + Engineering Background · I studied interaction design alongside software engineering.
+I build features that fit how users actually think, not just how the system works.
 That means fewer "it works but nobody uses it" situations.

-I spent five years building distributed systems and blockchain infrastructure.
+5 Years in Production Systems · I spent five years building blockchain applications.
 I know what it takes to ship software that has to stay reliable under real conditions, not just pass a demo.

-I build the retrieval pipeline, LLM orchestration, and API layer.
-I also spec how each response type should behave in the UI, including confidence states, escalation flows, and error handling.
+Pipeline to Integration Spec · I build the retrieval pipeline, LLM orchestration, and API layer.
+I also spec how each response should behave in the UI, especially confidence states and when the feature should hand off to a human.

 How I work